Helpmate

 A helpmate is a type of chess problem in which both sides cooperate in order to achieve the goal of checkmating Black.
 In a helpmate in n moves, Black moves first, then White, each side moving n times, to culminate in White's nth move checkmating Black.
 (In a helpmate in 2 for example, sometimes abbreviated h#2, the solution consists of a Black move, a White move, a second Black move, then a second White move, giving checkmate.)
 Although the two sides cooperate, all moves must be legal according to the rules of chess.

-The example problem illustrated is a helpmate in 8 (or h#8) by Z. Maslar, published in Die Schwalbe in 1981.
+The example problem illustrated is a helpmate in 8 (or h#8) by Zdravko Maslar, published in Die Schwalbe in 1981.
 The solution is (recall that in helpmate solutions, Black's move is given first):